bigbluebutton/bigbluebutton/docs/docs/support/faq.md

 The most common way to use BigBlueButton is to use an existing application that has a plugin.
 See [list of integrations](https://bigbluebutton.org/integrations/).

 BigBlueButton also comes with an easy-to-use front-end called [Greenlight](/greenlight/overview).

+### Where do I schedule a meeting in BigBlueButton?

+There is no meeting database or user database in BigBlueButton.
+All this business logic is handled by the front-end.

+BigBlueButton does not know anything about a meeting until a front-end (such as Moodle) calls the 'create' API to create a meeting.
+At that point BigBlueButton has a meeting in memory, but no users yet.
+If no users join within a few minutes, BigBlueButton will automatically clear the meeting from memory.

+Usually, the front-end joins users into the meeting by redirecting users (who presumably clicked on a join button in the front-end) to a valid 'join' API call on the BigBlueButton server.
+The BigBlueButton server validates the join URL (it has a proper checksum and the meeting is active).

+After the meeting is finished (all users leave, the meeting duration is reached, or a moderator has ended the meeting), BigBlueButton creates the recording (if requested) and clears the meeting from memory.

+For handling meetings and users, BigBlueButton is stateless.
+It is helpful to think of BigBlueButton like a web server.
+You don't ask the web server "can I schedule the download of a file tomorrow at 2:00 PM".
+Instead, you just request the file when needed.
+The web server processes the request, forgets about it (after logging it), and proceeds to the next request.

+This stateless nature of BigBlueButton keeps the architecture simple and makes it easier for you to upgrade your server.
+You can upgrade or even replace your existing BigBlueButton server without breaking any front-end.
+For example, you could back-up your recordings, replace your BigBlueButton server with a new server, restore the recordings, assign the server the same hostname and shared secret, and the front-end would not be able to tell the difference.

 ### Networking